WebDevBernard/AWS-Lambda-Project/README.md

 ### How does this app work?

-- It calls Raider.io once a week and gets a total player count for a set of affixes.
+- It calls Raider.io API once a week and gets a total player count for a set of affixes.
 - The call is automated using AWS Lambda and Eventbridge event.
 - That data is repackaged with additional information for the front-end to work with.
 - The front-end determines the current week and finds the corresponding rotation to calculate how many players have played that week.